smcaleese/computer-science/README.md

+# Computer Science
-DCU Computer Science code for assignments and other projects
+DCU Computer Science code for assignments and other projects.